ssyram/hax-dev/docs/frontend/evaluation.md

 ### Performance Analysis

 For the crates that successfully generated ASTs, we compared the time taken by `cargo hax json` against `cargo check`.
-Because crate size and complexity vary greatly, we **normalized** the times to allow fair comparisons.
+Because crate size and complexity vary greatly, we normalized[^1] the times to allow fair comparisons.

 <div class="center-table" markdown>